aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 ![BP - 32](images/spark-bp-32.png)

-If you have SSH access to the nodes, you can also see logs stored in the local disk under /var/log/containers of worker node where a particular executor ran.
+If you have SSH access to the EC2 nodes of your EMR cluster, you can also see application master and executor logs stored in the local disk under /var/log/containers.
 You will only need to see the local logs if S3 logs are unavailable for some reason.
 Once the application finishes, the logs are aggregated to HDFS and are available for up to 48 hours based on the property *yarn.log-aggregation.retain-seconds*.

 ## ** BP 5.1.20 -   Consider Observability Platforms **